-We have an amazing team of tutors at each of the three sites this Easter; and all info about workshops, venues, and booking can be found on the following tabs on this site.
+We have an amazing team of tutors at each of the three sites this Easter; and all information about workshops, venues, and booking can be found on the above tabs and on our booking site.

-We are also putting on a community ceilidh in each location: Tuesday at the Duthac Centre, Tain, followed by Wednesday at the Ullapool Village Hall, and Thursday in Dingwall Town Hall.
+We are also putting on a community ceilidh in each location: Tuesday at the Duthac Centre, Tain, followed by Wednesday at the Ullapool Village Hall, and Thursday in the National Hotel in Dingwall.
 These events will be open to participants and their families as well as the wider community, and will be a chance for you to hear your tutors in concert.
+More information about the ceilidhs can be found in the tab above.

 PRICES & BOOKING